mskcc/vcf2maf/docs/snpeff_maf_readme.txt

 The next column is relevant to analyses that consider the effect of the variant on all alternate isoforms of the gene, or on non-coding/regulatory transcripts.
 The effects are sorted first by transcript biotype priority, then by effect severity, and finally by decreasing order of transcript length.
-Each effect in the list is in the format [Gene_Name,Effect,HGVSp,Transcript_ID].
+Each effect in the list is in the format [Gene_Name,Effect,HGVSp,Transcript_ID,].

 46. all_effects - a semicolon delimited list of all possible variant effects, sorted by priority